brandon-hiles/erika/README.md

 # erika

-Erika will be an AI economic assistant, that is capable of providing real-time economic data, which (ideally) will be equivilant to that of an econmic expert.
+Erika will be an AI investment assistant, that is capable of providing real-time financial decisions, which (ideally) will be equivilant to that of a day time trader.

 Technical Information: